C1-MKIII – Compressible Flow Unit

 A versatile apparatus, based around a variable-speed air compressor, designed to teach the concepts of compressible flow.

-The C1-MKIII Compressible Flow Bench has been developed jointly between Armfield Ltd and an experienced lecturer in mechanical engineering of Reading College of Technology.
+The C1-MKIII Compressible Flow Unit has been developed jointly between Armfield Ltd and an experienced lecturer in mechanical engineering of Reading College of Technology.

-The bench serves to introduce users to all the basic concepts of compressible flow through a number of experimental procedures with a variety of interchangeable clear acrylic test sections.
+The unit serves to introduce users to all the basic concepts of compressible flow through a number of experimental procedures with a variety of interchangeable clear acrylic test sections.

 Project work: Students may devise additional experiments using the equipment as a project work exercise.
 Examples are provided